PollyHannah/Phylogenomic-study/README.md

 # Phylogenomic analysis

 ## About
 This project aims to conduct a phylogenetic analyses of megalocytiviruses, a group of fish pathogens exotic to Australia, providing robust information with which to propose a clear and simple nomenclature of this group.
-This is a pipeline designed to produce a Maximum Liklihood species tree for megalocytiviruses and closely related viruses by concatonating a set of core genes present across all genomes.
+This is a pipeline designed to produce a Maximum Likelihood species tree for megalocytiviruses and closely related viruses by concatonating a set of core genes present across all genomes.

 ## Set up environment